 Contact Us

 The Municipality of Brighton remains committed to enhancing public safety and protecting persons using its municipal roadways.
-In response to the Province of Ontario’s Bill 56 legislation, Brighton will phase out its Automated Speed Enforcement (ASE) program by November 14.
+In response to the Province of Ontario’s Bill 56 legislation, Brighton has phased out its Automated Speed Enforcement (ASE) program.

-At this time, the ASE camera on Elizabeth Street will remain active.
-Motorists are reminded that speeding infractions that are captured prior to November 14, including outstanding infractions, will remain valid.
+Motorists are reminded that speeding infractions that are captured prior to November 14, 2025, including outstanding infractions, will remain valid.
 Speeding penalty orders will continue to be mailed to the registered vehicle owners.

 FAQ (Frequently Asked Questions) About Automated Speed Enforcement (ASE)